X

 Soak Up the Ambience

-One of the many things that Singaporeans look forward to during this month is the Ramadan bazaar at Geylang Serai and other heartland areas, such as Woodlands and Tampines.
-However, the new schedules of the event might differ after the implementation of the COVID-19 protocols.
+One of the many things that Singaporeans look forward to during this month is the Ramadan bazaars all around the island.

-The bazaar not only affords the opportunity for you to get your Raya shopping done, but it also allows you to soak up this uniquely Singaporean cultural experience and get into the festive mood.
+The bazaar not only allows you to get your Raya shopping done, but it also allows you to soak up this uniquely Singaporean cultural experience and get into the festive mood.
+They offer a unique opportunity for people to come together, breaking their fast with a wide variety of delicious food.
 Definitely one of the top family activities for Ramadan that every Singaporean family can join.

 Fun Activities for Ramadan at Home